KillianLynch/local-lab-dev/JSON Duality cloud world/sql-json/sql-json.md

 ## Introduction

-This lab walks you through the steps to work with JSON documents in the Oracle 23c database.
-We'll show you how to populate the tables and subsequent duality views, as well as filter, replace, fetch, and update JSON documents by predicates.
+In this lab, you will explore the power of duality views, which allow you to seamlessly work with both SQL and JSON data in Oracle Database.
+You will learn how to create duality views, populate them with data using SQL or JSON, and perform operations on the integrated data.
+Get ready to harness the flexibility and convenience of JSON Relational Duality Views!

-Estimated Time: 10 minutes
+Estimated Time: 20 minutes

 ### Objectives

 In this lab, you will:

 * Create and populate the duality views
 * Work with JSON documents

 ### Prerequisites

 This lab assumes you have:

 * Oracle Database 23c Free Developer Release
 * All previous labs successfully completed
 * SQL Developer Web 23.1 or a compatible tool for running SQL statements